 R309-535-5.
 Fluoridation.

 Sodium fluoride, sodium silicofluoride and fluorosilicic acid shall conform to the applicable AWWA standards and/or ANSI/NSF Standard 60.
-Other fluoride compounds which may be available must be approved by the Director.[NOT IN PROPOSED AMENDMENT]
+[NOT IN PROPOSED AMENDMENT]

 (1) Fluoride compound storage.

 Fluoride chemicals shall be isolated from other chemicals to prevent contamination.
 Compounds shall be stored in covered or unopened shipping containers and shall be stored inside a building.
-Unsealed storage units for fluorosilicic acid shall be vented to the atmosphere at a point outside any building.
 [NOT IN PROPOSED AMENDMENT] Bags, fiber drums and steel drums shall be stored on pallets.

 (2) Chemical feed equipment and methods.